xRyul/Photoshop-Scripting-Basics/README.md

 # Photoshop-Scripting-Basics

+- Check how many documents are open
+- Close
+- Log any files processed in Photoshop into `.csv` e.g.: machine ID, user, username, filename etc. macOS
+- Get computer name and username on macOS
+- Save JPEG with Quality 12
+- Save TIFF into subfolder without changing filename
+- Save
 - Simple and default canvas resize
 - Resize Image based on the longest edge (If larger than 3000px then downscale it, if shorter then upscale it)
 - Set ruler units to PIXELS